Climate Change - Misconceptions

 since 1980.
 Current

-That part of the atmosphere known as the stratosphere is 50km thick, the atmosphere goes beyond this to 690km, the edge of the "thermosphere" and beyond, but this will do for now.
+If we consider the atmosphere to the top of the layer known as the stratosphere, this takes us up to 50km from the surface, the atmosphere goes beyond this to 690km, the edge of the "thermosphere" and beyond, but this will do for now.

-To try and put it in some kind of context, compare this to the ozone layer.
+To try and put it in some kind of context, compare this to another atmospheric gas you may have heard of, ozone.
 The ozone above our heads protects us from ultra violet rays from the sun, without it life on earth as we know it would be impossible (the immediate effects would be appalling sunburn on overcast days).
-If the ozone above our heads were collected together in a continuous layer it would be about 3mm thick (1/8th of an inch).
-Hard to believe? but true, by comparison 0.04% at 20m is a huge thick duvet.
+If the ozone above our heads were collected together in a continuous layer it would be about 3mm thick (1/8th of an inch) by comparison the 0.04% of CO2 at 20m is a huge thick duvet.

 Different parts of the world react in different ways and one of them is that in the early stages (where we are now) the temperature in some parts of the world will actually fall or at least remain stable which is what is being observed in East Antarctica for instance.
 Eventually as warming advances, then most or all parts of the world will rise in temperature, though again - not at a uniform rate.

 The areas that benefit however will be greatly outweighed by the parts of the earth that become too hot and dry to inhabit.
-Coastal towns and cities, including some of the worlds greatest cities may be flooded and so have to be abandoned or build extensive flood defence barriers, if that is possible.
+Coastal towns and cities, including some of the worlds greatest cities may be flooded and so have to be abandoned or extensive flood defence barriers will need to be built if that is possible.

-Hundreds of millions of people could suffer from global warming, the winners will be a small proportion by comparison.
+Hundreds of millions of people could suffer from climate change, the winners will be a small proportion by comparison.